-Maximum Number of Number o of Shares of Shares of Class A Number of Sha res of Class A Class A Co mmon Stock Common Stock to be Common St ock Owned Name of Selling Stockholder Owned Price or to Offering Offered Pursuant to After O After Offering Number (1) Percent this Prospectus Number (2) Percent YA II PN, LTD. (3) 35,144,690 (4)
+Name of Selling Stockholder Number of S Class A Com Owned Prior non Stock Maximum Number of Shares of Class A Common Stock to be Offered Pursuant to Number of Shares of Class A Common Stock Owned After Offering Number (1) Percent this Prospectus Number (2) Percent YA II PN, LTD. (3) - 35,144,690 (4)

-- (1) In accordance with Rule 13d-3(d) under the Exchange Act, we have excluded from the number of shares beneficially owned prior to the offering all of the shares that YA may be required to purchase under the Equity Purchase Agreement, because the issuance of such shares is solely at our discretion and is subject to conditions contained in the Equity Purchase Agreement, the satisfaction of which are entirely outside of YA's control, including the registration statement that includes this prospectus becoming and remaining effective. - (2) Assumes the sale of all shares being offered pursuant to this prospectus.
+(1) In accordance with Rule 13d-3(d) under the Exchange Act, we have excluded from the number of shares beneficially owned prior to the offering all of the shares that YA may be required to purchase under the Equity Purchase Agreement, because the issuance of such shares is solely at our discretion and is subject to conditions contained in the Equity Purchase Agreement, the satisfaction of which are entirely outside of YA's control, including the registration statement that includes this prospectus becoming and remaining effective.

+- (2) Assumes the sale of all shares being offered pursuant to this prospectus.
 Depending on the price per share at which we sell our Class A common stock to YA pursuant to the Equity Purchase Agreement, we may need to sell to YA under the Equity Purchase Agreement more shares of our Class A common stock than are offered under this prospectus in order to receive aggregate gross proceeds equal to the \$400 million Total Commitment under the Equity Purchase Agreement.
 If we choose to do so and otherwise satisfy the conditions in the Equity Purchase Agreement, we must first register for resale under the Securities Act such additional shares.
 The number of shares ultimately offered for resale by YA is dependent upon the number of shares we sell to YA under the Equity Purchase Agreement. - (3) YA is a fund managed by Yorkville Advisors Global, LP ("Yorkville LP").
 Yorkville Advisors Global II, LLC ("Yorkville LLC") is the General Partner of Yorkville LP.
 All investment decisions for YA are made by Yorkville LLC's President and Managing Member, Mr. Mark Angelo.
 The business address of YA is 1012 Springfield Avenue, Mountainside, NJ 07092. - (4) Of which 9,592,200 shares have already been issued to YA pursuant to the Equity Purchase Agreement through March 1, 2022 and offered and sold by YA.